ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 You may also want to explore GitHub to familiarize yourself with the platform.
 The main CCAO GitHub group can be found [here](https://github.com/ccao-data).

-# Before Your First Day
+# On or Before Your First Day

 There are a number of administrative tasks you need to complete before you start working with the Data Department.
-These will typically occur before your first day.
+These will typically occur on or before your first day.

 ## HR Paperwork